parapluu/Concuerror/faq.md

 1. This text will be replaced by the ToC, excluding the previous header (WOW!)
 {:toc}

+## How to report a bug?

+The preferred way is the official repository's [Issues page](https://github.com/parapluu/Concuerror/issues/new), but you can also [mail us](/people).

 ## General

 ### How does Concuerror work?